CnCNet/xna-cncnet-client/README.md

 * The XNA build relies on Microsoft's XNA Framework 4.0 Refresh.

 Building the solution for any platform requires Visual Studio 2022 17.3 or newer and/or the .NET SDK 7.0.
 A modern version of Visual Studio Code, MonoDevelop or Visual Studio for Mac could also work, but are not officially supported.
+To debug WindowsXNA builds the .NET SDK 7.0 x86 is additionally required.
 When using the included build scripts PowerShell 7.2 or newer is required.

 Compiling and debugging